hanyuanz2000/EconomiCrawler/README.md

 Alternatively, you can explore other cloud database options.

 ## 7 Conclusion
-That's pretty much end of it.
+That's pretty much the end of it.
 Hope this readme file can help you better understand the code.